ilkilab/agorakube/docs/instructions.md

 # Nodes Setup

-This section explains how to setup nodes before deploying Kubernetes Clusters with AGORAKUBE.
+This section explains how to set up nodes before deploying Kubernetes Clusters with AGORAKUBE.

 ## Deployment node